 - Third priority will be given to teachers pursuing a ministerial degree, such as one of those listed above, or administrative certificates, such as curriculum coordinators, with preference in the subjects of science, math and bilingual education as well as special education, music and liturgy.
 Funding will not be available for teachers who do not meet the stated criteria.

 Applications must include two statements of support from the employee's supervisor and the applicant's home parish pastor, with an explanation of the leadership benefits that the diocese will receive from the employee when the degree program is completed.

 - There are two different applications.
 New candidates should complete the Application for 1st Year Applicants and returning candidates should complete the Application for 2nd and 3rd Year Applicants.

 - The Loan Agreement Form needs to be completed by all candidates.

-- Completed applications are due on June 1; no exceptions will be made.
+- Completed applications are due on June 1; The application process is now closed.
+No exceptions will be made.

 - Applications should be submitted to Jane Lagger at firstname.lastname@example.org or mailed to:

 - Loan funding may be offered but is not guaranteed.
 Please note that application and granting does not extend beyond the stated one-year period.
 Applications are required and reviewed on an annual basis by the Awards Committee of the Catholic Education Foundation.
 Funding is limited and all applicants may not be accepted.

 The Catholic Education Foundation in partnership the with The University of Dayton will provide FULL reimbursement for catechetical leaders seeking to complete on line certificates.
 Dayton University offers online certificate that would be beneficial to parish lay ministers in "Foundations of Leadership Ministry" , "Adult Formation Leadership", and "Catecheis Program" .